erlpic

 2023-04-21

 An advanced feature of Erlang is to write code that generates a module.
 This feature is possible because the Erlang standard library exposes functions that work with Erlang AST.
 Generating forms is different from Elixir, Scheme, or Clojure macros.
 However, honing this skill allows Erlang developers to generate code they don’t have to write themselves.
 This technique is in erlydtl templates, parse_transform, etc. This feature is powerful but has a learning curve.
+For example, while thorough, the docs on Erlang’s abstract forms are opaque.
+This blog post will break it down and make it easier to understand.

 Continue reading 